Cerchie/confluent-ais-demo/README.md

 Name your environment 'ais_data' and click 'Create'.
 Note: If you're prompted to select a Stream Governance package, just click the 'I'll do it later' link at the bottom of the page.

-On your cluster page, click 'Create cluster on my own'.
+On your cluster page, click 'Create cluster on my own' or 'Create cluster'.

 <img width="1361" alt="click 'Create cluster on my own'" src="https://user-images.githubusercontent.com/54046179/220385552-680095bc-e927-4148-bcf7-7f94bb1790ff.png">